 What reasons can I give when communicating that we will not move forward with a candidate after a resume review?

-You can tell the candidate that you decided not to move forward with their application because they wouldn’t be a fit for the position, they lacked relevant education or experience, or that the company decided to move in another direction.
-To act in a non-discriminatory manner, ensure that the reasons you won’t be pursuing a certain candidate don’t fall into one of the
+You can tell the candidate that you decided not to move forward with their application because they wouldn't be a fit for the position, they lacked relevant education or experience, or that the company decided to move in another direction.
+To act in a non-discriminatory manner, ensure that the reasons you won't be pursuing a certain candidate don't fall into one of the EEOC's protected areas.

-Less Is More
+Less Is more

 The simplest and safest explanation for why you’re not moving forward is that they were simply not a good match for the position.
 Being polite and nonspecific hopefully leaves open the possibility of the candidate reaching out to the company again in the future, as other opportunities arise.

-Unless More Is More
+Unless more Is more

 In the case of a candidate you like but who simply doesn’t fit at this time, you have a great opportunity to offer on-point constructive feedback and coaching.
 After all, this may be a candidate you want to hear from again in the future.

-Final Tips
+Final tips

 However you choose to communicate rejection, keep it respectful.
 Every interaction you have with a candidate has the potential to either leave a bad taste or create a positive impression.
 You can use this opportunity to benefit your organization.